-- It is important to feed a diet with the correct particle size distribution: too long a particle length can reduce milk yield and increase diet selection, whereas too short a particle length can reduce milk fat content and possibly lead to sub-acute acidosis.
-To adequately characterise the particle distribution of UK diets would require the use of a modified Penn State Particle Separator, with an additional 33 and 44 mm sieves for grass silage or grass silage based diets - Monitoring ration mixing consistency and degree of sorting is key to promptly detect and correct any mistakes.
+- It is important to feed a diet with the correct particle size distribution: too long a particle length can reduce milk yield and increase diet selection, whereas too short a particle length can reduce milk fat content and possibly lead to sub-acute acidosis. - To adequately characterise the particle distribution of UK diets requires the use of a modified Penn State Particle Separator, with an additional 33 and 44 mm sieves for grass silage or grass silage based diets - The chop length of UK grass silage is considerably longer than North American recommendations.
+Maize silage chop length is similar to North America. - Monitoring ration mixing consistency and degree of sorting is key to promptly detect and correct any mistakes.
 A well formulated diet can result in poor cow performance and higher risk of SARA if it is not well mixed or if it can be easily sorted. - Make sure to have a certain amount of feed refusals (around 3-5% of the mixed ration fed) to avoid underfeeding and ensure that these refusals have a composition similar to the ration originally fed out.